 c.
-Carefully read all tags, decals, and markings on the pump assembly, and perform all duties indicated.
-Note that the pump shaft rotates in the required direction.
+Carefully read all warnings and cautions contained in this manual or affixed to the pump, and perform all duties indicated.
+Note the direction of rotation indicated on the pump.
+Check that the pump shaft rotates counterclockwise when facing the impeller.

 Only operate this pump in the direction indicated by the arrow on the pump body and on the accompanying decal.
-Otherwise, the impeller could become loosened from the shaft and seriously damage the pump.
+Refer to ROTATION in OPERATION, Section C.

 - d.
 Check levels and lubricate as necessary.
-Refer to LUBRICATION in the Maintenance and Repair Manual and perform duties as instructed. - e.
-If the pump has been stored for more than 12 months, some of the components or lubricants may have exceeded their maximum shelf life.
+Refer to LUBRICATION in the MAINTENANCE AND REPAIR section of this manual and perform duties as instructed. - e.
+If the pump and power source have been stored for more than 12 months, some of the components or lubricants may have exceeded their maximum shelf life.
 These must be inspected or replaced to ensure maximum pump service.